huggingface/blog/bloom-megatron-deepspeed-technology.md

 Let's go back to the diagram.

 With `chunks=1` you end up with the naive PP, which is very inefficient.
-With a very large `chunks` value you end up with tiny micro-batch sizes which could be not every efficient either.
-So one has to experiment to find the value that leads to the highest efficient utilization of the gpus.
+With a very large `chunks` value you end up with tiny micro-batch sizes which could be not very efficient either.
+So one has to experiment to find the value that leads to the highest efficient utilization of the GPUs.

 While the diagram shows that there is a bubble of "dead" time that can't be parallelized because the last `forward` stage has to wait for `backward` to complete the pipeline, the purpose of finding the best value for `chunks` is to enable a high concurrent GPU utilization across all participating GPUs which translates to minimizing the size of the bubble.